lynnfaraday/aresmush.com/tutorials/code/dev-tools.md

 It's helpful to have a place to test your code that *isn't* your main game.
 That way you can make sure everything works right before unleashing it on your players.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** It's strongly recommended that you follow the standard [installation instructions](/tutorials/install) for your very first Ares game.
+{% include note.html content="It's strongly recommended that you follow the standard [installation instructions](/tutorials/install) for your very first Ares game.
 For just a few bucks, less than the price of a grande coffee, you can spin up a droplet for a couple weeks and get your feet wet.
 That way you're not trying to learn both Ares code and Ares server setup at the same time!
-Once you have a little more experience with Ares, you can explore these other options for setting up a game for development purposes.
+Once you have a little more experience with Ares, you can explore these other options for setting up a game for development purposes." %}

 There are several options available to you.